Native Plants Home

 Garden Kit Manuals

-Each of the six garden kits comes with a garden owner’s manual packed with guidance on your new pollinator garden, complete with sample planting designs, seasonal maintenance schedules, pollinator information and more.
+Each of the six garden kits comes with a garden owner’s manual packed with guidance on your new pollinator garden, complete with sample planting designs, seasonal maintenance schedules, pollinator information, and more.
 Download the manuals early to help you prepare your garden.

 - Dry Shade Manual (Separate PDF)

-- Dry Sun Manual (Separate PDF)
+- Hell Strip Kit Manual (Separate PDF)

-- Wet Shade Manual (Separate PDF)
+- Moist Shade Kit Manual (Separate PDF)

-- Wet Sun Manual (Separate PDF)
+- Rain Garden Kit Manual (Separate PDF)

 Why Native Plants Matter